-AD management teams can further use Purple Knight to address security issues that can arise due to legacy configurations, to implement best practices of AD security, and to prepare for pen testing by gaining the insight needed to identify and fix major issues before testing.
+AD management teams can further use Purple Knight to address security issues that can arise due to legacy configurations, implement best practices of AD security, and prepare for pen testing by gaining the insight needed to identify and fix major issues before testing.

 - 100+ security indicators based on known security vulnerabilities and emerging threat vectors